 Costis informed us when we arrived in Volos.
-We began our very long journey up and through the hills, snaking up the Pelion mountains for what seemed like 20 minutes.
+We began our very long journey up and through the hills, snaking up the Pelion mountains.

 These are the mountains known for the legendary Centaurs who lived there.
 We passed the famous Centaur statue along the way.
 The drive was similar to that of the Amalfi Coast.
 Houses that lined the mountainside were just spectacular to look at.
 The villages we passed looked friendly and inviting.

-We arrived at a congested mess of cars, buses, and vans, to the biggest surprise of our trip yet, the exquisite village of Makrinitsa.
+We arrived at a congested mess of cars, buses, and vans, to the biggest surprise of our trip yet, the lovely village of Makrinitsa.

 The Pelion Balcony